LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 predicate `logtalk_make_target_action/1`.
 For example, by adding to the tests `tester.lgt` driver file the following code:

-	% integrate the tool with logtalk_make/1
+	% integrate the tests with logtalk_make/1
 	:- multifile(logtalk_make_target_action/1).
 	:- dynamic(logtalk_make_target_action/1).